carsdotcom/skelebot/README.md

 ## Contributing

 Anyone is welcome to make contributions to the project.
-If you would like to make a contribution, please read our [Contributor Code of Conduct](CONTRIBUTING.md).
+If you would like to make a contribution, please read our [Contributor Guide](CONTRIBUTING.md).